tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   kilometers = 0.621371 * miles
   ```

 * Variables can be substituted inside of strings using a format string literal (f-string).
+F-strings allow for the **concatentation** or combination of multiple strings.
+Note, the variable `kilometers` is converted to a String and then concatenated with the rest of the `message`.

   ```python
   message = f"The total kilometers driven was: {kilometers}"